Table of Contents

 Mindful Yoga: This involves focusing your mind fully on the physical postures, movements, and breath during yoga practice.

-Mindful Journaling: This involves writing down your thoughts and feelings with full attention and without judgment, allowing you to observe your inner world more clearly.
+Mindful Journaling: This means writing down your thoughts and feelings carefully and without judgment.
+It helps you see your inner world more clearly.

 Easy Ways to Incorporate Mindfulness in Daily Routine